 - Inner cell mass (ICM) - The ICM is a distinct clump of cells that form the actual baby

-The term blastocyst is particularly relevant in in vitro fertilization (IVF) when blastocysts are developed in a laboratory setting and then transferred to a uterus, hopefully resulting in implantation and pregnancy.
+During in vitro fertilization (IVF), blastocysts are developed in a laboratory setting and then transferred to a uterus, hopefully resulting in implantation and pregnancy.

 A blastocyst may also be referred to as a Day 5 embryo or a Day 6 embryo.